Our Story

 One day, a business man, who at the time was not an advertiser in The Shepherd’s Guide, was sitting in church.
 He overheard a conversation between two widows who were sitting in front of him.
 Listening to the conversation, one lady was asking about who she could hire for some work she needed done.
 The other lady asserted, “Is he in The Shepherd’s Guide?
 If he’s not in The Shepherd’s Guide I wouldn’t use him.”
 The very next day the business man called to book his ad!

-In the 35 years that Terry Magee has been publishing The Shepherd’s Guide in Canada, it’s a story that still makes him laugh.
+Decades after Terry Magee began publishing The Shepherd’s Guide in Canada, it’s a story that still makes him laugh.

 On February 29, 1988 Terry and his partner purchased the Canadian rights for The Shepherd’s Guide.
 They had seen a 16-page edition from Rhode Island in 1986 and thought it would be a great resource for Central Alberta.
 Terry saw it was a win-win for everyone involved.
 Consumers would receive products and services from business people who had a commitment to serve them with honesty and integrity.
 While businesses would acquire good-quality clients from the Christian community.
 As Christian businesses prospered they were able to support local churches and missions.
 This concept is what really attracted Terry to the business of publishing Christian business directories.